Sariel

+Books of Enoch

 In 1 Enoch (20:6), he is said to be "one of the [seven] holy angels [who watch], who is set over the spirits, who sin in the spirit".
 Origen identified Suriel as one of seven angels who are considered primordial powers by the Ophites.
 In Gnosticism, Sariel is invoked for his protective powers.
 He is commemorated by the Coptic Orthodox Church on 27 Tobi in the Coptic calendar.

 He is not to be confused with the fallen watcher Sahariel (Hebrew & Aramaic: שַׂהֲרִיאֵל Śahărīʾēl; "God is my moon") who bears a similar name.
 In 1 Enoch (8:1), he is said to have taught humans the course of the moon.

-In traditional texts

-The fallen watcher Sahariel, according to the Book of Enoch, was one of the leaders of angels who lusted after the daughters of men.
-They descended to the summit of Mount Hermon, in the days of Jared, to acquire wives and lead men astray.
-Sariel specifically taught men about the course of the moon.
-Knibbs' translation of the names of the Book of Enoch says it was Sariel who taught humans the "course of the moon" (the Lunar calendar).

-In this same book, the archangel Sariel is one of the holy angels, who is set over the spirits that sin in the spirit, and is one of the angels who look upon the bloodshed on Earth, along with Gabriel, Michael, Raphael and Uriel.
+In traditional texts, the archangel Sariel is one of the holy angels, who is set over the spirits that sin in the spirit, and is one of the angels who look upon the bloodshed on Earth, along with Gabriel, Michael, Raphael and Uriel.

 In the book of 2 Enoch he is listed, with the name of Samuil or Sariel, as one of the angels that brought Enoch to heaven.

+War of the Sons of Light Against the Sons of Darkness

 The book of War of the Sons of Light Against the Sons of Darkness, from the Dead Sea Scrolls, lists the name of Sariel (שריאל, "God is my Ruler") along with Michael, Raphael, and Gabriel as names to write upon the shields of soldiers in a tower during maneuvers (1QM 9,15).
 It is used on the shields of the third Tower (1QM 9,16).

+Conflict of Adam and Eve with Satan

 The angel Suriyel is briefly mentioned in the Conflict of Adam and Eve with Satan as bearing Adam and Eve from the top of a high mountain to the Cave of Treasures.

-"… bring what he had brought, and give it to Adam.
+… bring what he had brought, and give it to Adam.
 And they did so, one by one.
-6 And God commanded Suriyel and Salathiel to bear up Adam and Eve, and bring them down from the top of the high mountain, and …" - Bible.
+6 And God commanded Suriyel and Salathiel to bear up Adam and Eve, and bring them down from the top of the high mountain, and …

+— Bible.
 O. T. Apocryphal books.
 English First Book of Adam and Eve.

+Ladder of Jacob

 In the Ladder of Jacob, Sariel is dispatched by the Lord to Jacob to explain to him the meaning of the dream about the ladder.